Zero to Autonomy in Real-Time: Online Adaptation of Dynamics in Unstructured Environments: Preliminaries Problem Formulation

 \subsection{Problem Statement}

 In off-road navigation, mismatch between the learned model $\hat{F}^{w}$ and the true dynamics $F^{w}$ arises frequently.
 Terrain properties such as friction, slip, and roughness can change within seconds, and the unobserved world state $w$ prevents direct measurement of these effects.
-Static models trained offline cannot account for such variability.
+Without an adaptation mechanism, static models trained offline are limited to the distribution of training environments and therefore cannot handle such variability.

 We consider the problem of learning a dynamics model $\hat{F}^{w}$ that adapts in real-time to changes in the unobserved world state.
 The model must update continuously from streaming data, match the timescale of MPPI, and remain computationally efficient enough for deployment on hardware.